-Born on November 21, 1944 in East St. Louis, Missouri, Richard Durbin was raised in southern Illinois by parents who were active trade unionists.
+Born on November 21, 1944 in East St. Louis, Illinois, Richard Durbin was raised in southern Illinois by parents who were active trade unionists.
 After earning a BS in foreign services and economics from Georgetown University in 1966 and a JD from Georgetown Law School in 1969, Durbin served as legal counsel for the Illinois Lieutenant Governor (1969-73) and the Illinois Senate Judiciary Committee (1972-82), and as an associate professor at the Southern Illinois University School of Medicine (1978-83).
 He then held a seat in the U.S. House of Representatives from 1983-97, and has been a Democratic U.S. Senator representing Illinois since January 1997.
 His 1996 Senate campaign was supported by the longtime Chicago socialist Timuel Black and the Chicago chapter of Committees of Correspondence for Democracy and Socialism.

 As a freshman member of the Senate Government Reform Committee in 1997, Durbin helped deflect the well-substantiated allegations that the Bill Clinton White House and the Democratic National Committee had received campaign contributions from Communist China to influence the ’96 elections.
 In 1998-99, Durbin was one of Mr. Clinton’s most ardent and effective defenders during the president’s impeachment proceedings.